RSS-Bridge/rss-bridge/doc/bridges/InstagramBridge.rst

    session_id = %sessionid from step 1%
    cache_timeout = %cache timeout in seconds%

-The more cache_timeout value, less chances for RSS-Bridge to throw 429 errors.
+The bigger the cache_timeout value, the smaller the chance for RSS-Bridge to throw 429 errors.
 Default cache_timeout is 3600 seconds (1 hour).